Heating, ventilation, and air conditioning: Maintenance

-All modern air conditioning systems, even small window package units, are equipped with internal air filters.
-These are generally of a lightweight gauze-like material, and must be replaced or washed as conditions warrant.
-For example, a building in a high dust environment, or a home with furry pets, will need to have the filters changed more often than buildings without these dirt loads.
-Failure to replace these filters as needed will contribute to a lower heat exchange rate, resulting in wasted energy, shortened equipment life, and higher energy bills; low air flow can result in iced-over evaporator coils, which can completely stop airflow.
+Nearly every modern air conditioning system, even small window package units, is equipped with an internal air filter or electrostatic precipitator.
+The filters may range from a lightweight gauze-like material to a heavier-duty pleated mat composed of borosilicate glass fibers.
+Filters are typically replaced or washed as conditions warrant.
+For example, a building in a dusty environment or a home with furry pets will need to have the filters changed more often than interior spaces without these dirt loads.
+Failure to replace these filters as needed can contribute to a lower heat exchange rate, resulting in wasted energy, shortened equipment life, and higher energy bills.
+Low airflow can result in iced-over evaporator coils, which can completely stop airflow.
 Additionally, very dirty or plugged filters can cause overheating during a heating cycle, which can result in damage to the system or even fire.

 Because an air conditioner moves heat between the indoor coil and the outdoor coil, both must be kept clean.
 This means that, in addition to replacing the air filter at the evaporator coil, it is also necessary to regularly clean the condenser coil.
 Failure to keep the condenser clean will eventually result in harm to the compressor because the condenser coil is responsible for discharging both the indoor heat (as picked up by the evaporator) and the heat generated by the electric motor driving the compressor.